Substantial: Career

 Substantial gained prominence after collaborating with Japanese Hip-Hop producer, Nujabes (Seba Jun) and signing to his record label Hyde Out Productions.
 Substantial's 2001 debut album, To This Union A Sun Was Born was a result of this collaboration.
 The album was a top-10 hit in Japan, and he continued to work with Seba until the producer's death in 2010.

 January 2008 he released his second studio album Sacrifice, which was the No. 1 in sales on website undergroundhiphop.com.
 In February 2008 Substantial was a featured artist on both iTunes and Myspace.
 Substantial was featured in the Rap/R&B monthly Black Beat Magazine in March 2008 in a full-page feature.

 Later in 2008 Substantial's video for his single "It's You (I Think)" received the "Winning Freshman Video" award from MTV.
 The video was posted on the MTV website, as was the following interview with Substantial.

 In April 2013, while recovering from cancer, Substantial produced and released the album titled Jackin' Jill as a tribute to singer Jill Scott.
-It is composed of 17 tracks built by from various Jill Scott songs.
+It is composed of 17 tracks built from various Jill Scott songs.
 Being a free download, the collection of reworks and remixes of her work was blended by DJ Jav, while the artwork drawn by Substantial himself.

 Substantial was originally with Hydeout Productions, and later became a member of the company QN5 Music.
 He was a close affiliate of Mello Music Group, by way of his working relation with music producer Oddisee.
 In 2014, Substantial signed a multi project deal with HiPNOTT Records where he later became Head of A&R. He now releases music via his company Substantial Art & Music, which he founded with his wife Rachelle Etienne-Robinson.

 In 2016, Substantial was featured by the Ford Music Program presented by Mid Atlantic Ford Dealers.

 In May 2020, composer Mason Lieberman partnered with Sunrise and Funimation to recreate Cowboy Bebop's ending theme, The Real Folk Blues for COVID-19 relief.
 This track was released digitally and on vinyl and featured the original series composer Yōko Kanno, original recording band The Seatbelts, Mega Ran, Substantial and a collection of forty other special musical guests.
 Soon after its release, the track went on to peak at No. 6 on the Billboard charts for "World Digital Song Sales".

 In December 2020, Substantial selected by Hip-Hop Wired for iOne Digital's Creative Class.

 On January 15, 2021, the Hollywood Music in Media Awards announced their 2020 nominees which included Substantial for his work on the Arknights OST song, Renegade in the category "Outstanding Song – Video Game".

 In March 2021, PUBG Mobile released a short film called The Growth via their official Youtube Channel featuring an original song by Substantial, produced and mixed by Obadiah Brown-Beach and Hexany Studios.